3-Ingredient All-Natural DIY Moisturizer

 - Making your own beauty products is safer.
 Unfortunately, like most store-bought beauty products, tons of known carcinogens, hormone disruptors and skin irritants make up the ingredient lists of most moisturizers on the market today.
 Scroll down to the next section where I outline some of the most dangerous ingredients found in popular store-bought moisturizers.

 - Likewise, making your own beauty products lessens your chemical exposure.
-There are a handful of safe store-bought brands out there, but even those often contain dozens of ingredients, upping the amount of chemicals we put onto our skin (and thus into our bloodstream) every day.
+There are a growing number of safe store-bought brands out there, but most conventional brands contain dozens of ingredients, upping the amount of chemicals we put onto our skin (and thus into our bloodstream) every day.
 When you can get the job done just as effectively with just a handful of safe, food-grade ingredients, why take the risk?

 - Making your own beauty products is cheaper.
-To make this exact recipe, I spent $15 on the raw ingredients (I actually got the coconut oil for free with my first Thrive order, but normally it’s $7.95 on Thrive), $6.95 on the shea butter (also available on Thrive) and essentially nothing on the olive oil since I already had it on hand to cook with–though if you want to get technical, 1 tablespoon of olive oil cost me roughly $0.13 as I bought a 2-liter bottle from Costco for $17.09).
+To make this exact recipe, I spent $15 on the raw ingredients (not including olive oil since I already get a huge bottle of it from Costco).
 But I didn’t use the entire jar of anything, so the exact recipe actually only cost me $4.63 to make: $3.96 for 1/2 cup of shea butter, $0.54 on 2 tablespoons of coconut oil and $0.13 on 1 tablespoon of olive oil.
-Find a moisturizer under $5 that’s as effective and safe as this one… I really don’t think it’s possible.
+Finding a moisturizer under $5 that’s as effective and safe as this one… I really don’t think it’s possible.

 - Making your own beauty products is easy.
 I’ve said it before–if you can measure liquid into a tablespoon or a cup, you can make your own beauty products!
 It’s really that simple.
 In a matter of minutes, this moisturizer can be yours–and it lasts for 6+ months!